erocode97/gamelistreact/README.md

 ![Project Preview](preview.gif)

-Welcome to Project XEON!
+Welcome!
 This is a fullstack React application built with Tailwind CSS and Vite for rapid development.

 ## Features